ragunath1242001/tsg_semantic_observability-demo/website/docs/apps/wallet/architecture/process.md

 4. Verification request with the holder's `id_token` and a presentation definition according the [DIF Presentation Definition specification](https://identity.foundation/presentation-exchange/spec/v2.0.0/#presentation-definition).
 5. Validation of the holder's `id_token`, which additionally requires resolvement of the DID document of the holder to retrieve the public key material used to sign the `id_token`.
 6. Create a Self Issued ID token targeted at the holder (_audience_) incorporating the access token from the holder's `id_token`.
-7. Retrieve the `"CredentialService"` service from the holder's DID document to find the service endpoint for requesting the presentation.
+7. Retrieve the `"Presentation"` service from the holder's DID document to find the service endpoint for requesting the presentation.
-8. Request the presentation at the service endpoint with a DCP `PresentationQueryMessage` and the `id_token` as `Bearer` token in the `Authorization` header.
+8. Request the presentation at the service endpoint with the presentation definition and the `id_token` as `Bearer` token in the `Authorization` header.
 9. Validate the verifier's `id_token` and the access token inside the `id_token`.
 10. Find matching credentials based on the presentation definition and the scope of the access token.
+And generate a presentation submission according the [DIF Presentation Submission specification](https://identity.foundation/presentation-exchange/spec/v2.0.0/#presentation-submission).
+    _**Note**_: Scopes are currently accepted but not used.
-11. Return the Verifiable Presentation in a DCP `PresentationResponseMessage`.
+11. Return the Verifiable Presentation in JWT format accompanied by the pesentation submission.
 12. Validate the Verifiable Presentation and validate whether it matches the requested presentation definition.
 13. Return the Verifiable Presentation when all checks are successful.
 14. Response of the original DSP request.